 Instructions

-- Wash the potatoes, peel (optional) and cut into 1" cubes.
-Place the potatoes in a large pot, add 1 Tablespoon of salt, and add water to cover.
+- Wash the potatoes and cut into 1" cubes.
+Place the potatoes in a large pot, add 1 tablespoon of salt, and add water to cover.
 Bring to a boil and boil potatoes for 20-30 minutes, or until they are fork-tender.

-- Spread the mashed potato mixture into a 9 by 13" casserole dish and let the potatoes cool to room temperature, then cover with plastic wrap and foil and store in the fridge for up to 3 days.
+- Spread the mashed potato mixture into a 9" x 13" casserole dish and let the potatoes cool to room temperature, then cover with plastic wrap and foil and store in the fridge for up to 3 days.

-- Once your mashed potatoes are warmed through, scoop into a large bowl, add a couple tablespoons of butter and garnish with fresh chopped parsley.
+- Once your mashed potatoes are warmed through, scoop into a large bowl and top with butter and fresh chopped parsley.
 Enjoy!

 Notes